 It is important to understand that a student is considered dependent regardless of how he or she is claimed on the parent(s) tax forms and regardless of how much (or how little) financial support the parent is providing.

-Entrance Counseling is a required counseling session for Stafford loan borrowers.
+Entrance Counseling is a required counseling session for Federal Direct Loan borrowers.
 Issues such as repayment, the consequences of default, and the Master Promissory Note are covered.

-Exit Counseling is a required counseling session for Stafford loan borrowers.
-Issues such as monthly repayment amounts, repayment options, and debt management are covered.
+Exit Counseling is a required counseling session for Federal Direct Loan borrowers.
+Information such as monthly repayment amounts, repayment options, and debt management are covered.
 Our Office of Financial Aid will schedule this meeting with you at graduation or withdrawal.
-You will be directed to read through the Life Skills Financial Literacy Guide.